Final Destination (film): Plot

-High school student Alex Browning boards Volée Airlines Flight 180, a Boeing 747, with his classmates for their senior trip to Paris from John F. Kennedy Airport.
-Before take-off, Alex has a premonition that the plane will face a mechanical failure, leading to a mid-air explosion that causes an aviation accident, killing everybody on board.
+High school student Alex Browning boards Volée Airlines Flight 180, a Boeing 747-200B, with his classmates for their senior trip to Paris from John F. Kennedy Airport.
+Before take-off, Alex has a premonition that the plane will explode in mid-air, killing everybody on board.
 When the events from his vision begin to occur in reality, he panics until a fight breaks out between him and student Carter Horton, resulting in both of them being removed from the plane, along with Alex's best friend Tod Waggner, Carter's girlfriend Terry Chaney, teacher Valerie Lewton, and students Billy Hitchcock and Clear Rivers.
-None of them, except Clear, believe Alex about his vision until the plane explodes on take-off.
+None of them except Clear believe Alex about his vision until the plane explodes shortly after take-off.
 Afterwards, the survivors are interrogated by two FBI agents, Weine and Schreck, who are both suspicious of Alex.

-After a memorial service, Tod slips on a puddle of water from the toilet and falls into the bathtub while a clothes line wraps around his neck and kills him.
-While his death is ruled a suicide, Alex sneaks into the funeral home along with Clear to examine Tod's corpse when mortician William Bludworth reveals that the survivors who escaped from the impending circumstance have disrupted Death's plan and that Death is now claiming the lives of those who were meant to die in the accident.
-Alex and Clear are discussing their next move when the rest of the survivors arrive outside a café, where Terry is run over by a speeding bus.
+After a memorial service, Tod slips on a puddle of water from the toilet and falls into the bathtub while a clothes line wraps around his neck, strangling him to death.
+While his death is ruled a suicide, Alex sneaks into the funeral home to examine Tod's corpse, where mortician William Bludworth reveals that the survivors who cheated death have disrupted Death's plan and that Death is now claiming the lives of those who were meant to die in the accident.
+Alex and Clear meet the other survivors at a café, where a heated argument breaks out over what is happening.
+A frustrated Terry leaves and is suddenly run over by a speeding bus as she steps into the street.